gambit-suite/gambit-docs/docs/databases/getting_started.md

 This guide will help you install and run [GAMBITdb-nf](https://github.com/gambit-suite/gambitdb-nf) for the first time.

 !!! tip "GAMBITdb-nf input"
-    [GAMBITdb-nf](https://github.com/gambit-suite/gambitdb-nf) is designed to take an tsv input from a [GTDB release](https://gtdb.ecogenomic.org/downloads) and filter out potentially poor data based on CheckM2, number of contigs, and where there are less than 2 genomes (defaults).
-The pipeline will then download the genomes of provided accessions, downsample for species where n genomes is greater than the `downsample_threshold` and create the gambit metadata sqlite file, and the h5 signature file.
+    [GAMBITdb-nf](https://github.com/gambit-suite/gambitdb-nf) is designed to take a tsv input from a [GTDB release](https://gtdb.ecogenomic.org/downloads) and filter out potentially poor data based on CheckM2, number of contigs, and where there are less than 2 genomes (defaults).
+The pipeline will then download the genomes of provided accessions, downsample for species where n genomes is greater than the `downsample_threshold` and create the gambit metadata sqlite file and the h5 signature file.

 ## Workflow Diagram